 Lake Rx: A Prescription for Healthy Lakes

-Such a future is possible, but first we must understand the problem.
-The Lilly Center’s research shows that an overabundance of nutrients feeds harmful algae, encourages weed growth, and can even contribute to unsafe E. coli levels.
-These threats are serious, as shown by Grand Lake St. Mary’s in Ohio.
+These nutrients feed harmful blue-green algae, encourage weed growth, and even contribute to unsafe E. coli levels.
+These threats are serious, as evidenced by Grand Lake St. Mary’s in Ohio.
 If left unattended, these problems will have a negative impact on the economy, recreation, and human health.

 Use the buttons below to explore the unique solutions that could be part of a Lake RX prescription for your lake.